opensearch-project/documentation-website/_dashboards/dashboard/index.md

 # Dashboard

-A dashboard condenses multiple data visualizations in to a single view, allowing users to visualize and review data at a glance.
-With a high-level graphical display of key metrics, decision-makers, data analysts, and casual business users are empowered to make better better decisions.
+A dashboard condenses multiple data visualizations in to a single view, allowing you to visualize and review data at a glance.
 Using the Dashboard feature in OpenSearch Dashboards, you can interact with your data in real time and customize data visualizations to track metrics and extract actionable insights.
+With this high-level graphical display of key metrics, decision-makers, data analysts, and casual business users are empowered to make better better decisions.

 In this tutorial you'll learn the basics of creating a dashboard using OpenSearch sample log data in Dashboards on the [OpenSearch playground](https://playground.opensearch.org/app/home#/).